Vattenfall’s investment strategy reflects our goal to enable fossil-free living within one generation.

-Vattenfall continues to invest in the electricity networks in Sweden and Berlin to secure the quality of supply and reinforce the network (SEK 9 billion included in maintenance and replacement investments).
-Further, we are securing the safe operation of our Swedish nuclear and hydro power plants (SEK 5 billion included in maintenance and replacement investments) by completing nuclear safety measures at Ringhals and Forsmark and upgrading our hydro power plants to maintain availability and dam safety.
+We plan to invest SEK 10 billion in the electricity grids in Sweden and Berlin to secure the quality of supply and reinforce the grids.
+Planned investments in the Berlin grid, which has been offered for sale, amount to SEK 4 billion.
+Further, we are investing approximately SEK 2 billion to safeguard the safe operation of our Swedish nuclear plants by completing safety measures at Ringhals and Forsmark.

-Major investment projects – decided on and in progress
+Major investment projects – decided on and in progress1

 |Uppsala Carpe Futurum||Sweden||Biofuel||112 MWth||2022|